jeffmoore64/AISearch/README.md

 * Explores various options to help users evaluate the trustworthiness of responses with citations, tracking of source content, etc.
 * Shows possible approaches for data preparation, prompt construction, and orchestration of interaction between model (ChatGPT) and retriever (Cognitive Search)
 * Settings directly in the UX to tweak the behavior and experiment with options
+* My modifications include a data set from Microsoft Learn Azure Data Fundamentals (DP-900) and prompt engineering to provide a Q-n-A interface (see screen shots below)

 ![Chat screen](docs/chatscreen.png)